Five Day Trips In The DC Area

 This waterfront neighborhood is loaded with history, local businesses, and bustling cobblestone roads, and is the reason Baltimore was coined “Charm City.”

-Enjoy the best of Baltimore on the harbor at Fells Point.
+Enjoy the best of Baltimore at Fells Point.

 Another state capital, Richmond has built a reputation for being family-friendly, beautiful, and the perfect place to soak in the best of Virginia.

-Just two hours away from Washington, DC, Richmond is a perfect place to enjoy Memorial Day!
+Just two hours away from Washington, DC, Richmond is a perfect place to enjoy Labor Day!

 Start your day with Richmond’s best breakfast at 521 Biscuits & Waffles.
 Once you’ve got the fuel you need for the day, make your way to one of the most beautiful gardens in the nation, Lewis Ginter Botanical Garden -- an absolute must-see!
 As lunch approaches, head over to Hardywood Park Craft Brewery to enjoy one of the best brews in Virginia.
 Be sure to check their website for special concerts and events at their outdoor taproom.
 Looking for a little history on your day trip?
 The Armour House and Gardens at Meadowview Park provide Victorian-era history in addition to hiking trails, multiple gardens, and children’s play areas.
 You may even see a ghost or two!
 No day in Richmond is complete without a stroll along the Riverfront Canal Walk.
 Before you say goodbye to Richmond, enjoy a fine dining experience at Max’s on Broad, a restaurant with French cuisine, a wide variety of delicious cocktails, and a broad curbside pickup menu, if it’s time to hit the road.